It's time for a little R&R...

 The Michael Lombard Podcast

 Michael Lombard is a relative newcomer to covering autonomous trucking.
 He's primarily focused on health, fitness, and nutrition issues with truckers.
-But this USMC veteran is fierce about protecting the communities he serves, which extends to the threats to autonomous trucking.
+But this USMC veteran is fierce about protecting the communities he serves, which extends to the threats posed by autonomous trucking.
 Ooh-Rah!

 You can find him here on Spotify.